๐ The Browser Itself Becomes a Structural Planetary Observatory

 The example below uses Chicago, Illinois, USA - a mid-latitude Northern Hemisphere location - across a nine-day window in May 2026.

 Values were retrieved from timeanddate.com on 25 May 2026 for the corresponding past-event dates.
+These are treated here as post-event published reference values, not as direct physical observations.

 Independent verification across additional geographic locations and date ranges is encouraged.